Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Important Regulatory Note: While IP can support regulatory applications, it does not substitute for or ensure regulatory approval, which requires independent testing, validation, and agency assessment.

-Camera-based safety patents may be referenced in: - Hours-of-service compliance - ELD integration documentation - Liability frameworks for commercial vehicle operations
+Camera-based safety patents may be referenced in:

-Section 5: Implementation Roadmap
+Section 5: Implementation roadmap

-Weeks 1-2: Conduct portfolio gap analysis across perception, safety, fleet management, regulatory compliance.
+Weeks 1-2: Conduct portfolio gap analysis across perception, safety, fleet management, and regulatory compliance.
 Compare to competitors (Aurora, Waabi, Waymo Via, Tesla).

-Weeks 3-4: Evaluate US Patent 12,001,207 applicability and discuss integration considerations.
+Weeks 3-4: Evaluate patent portfolio applicability (US 12,001,207 dual-module safety + US 12,530,030 clear-passage determination) and discuss integration considerations.

 Month 2: Prepare investor materials discussing patent strategy and competitive positioning.